CascadeEnergy/backbone-gcm/README.md

 ### [Example](id:example)

-There is a small how-to in this repo in at [example/example.html](https://github.com/CascadeEnergy/backbone-gcm/example/example.html).
+There is a small how-to in this repo at [example/example.html](https://github.com/CascadeEnergy/backbone-gcm/blob/master/example/example.html).
 It doesn't do much, except let you click on items and "destroy" them, but it might give you some idea how to use this mixin.

 To run the example.